iotaledger/iota.rs/README.md

 iota-core = { git = "https://github.com/iotaledger/iota.rs", branch = "dev" }
 ```

-And then you can use the library in your code with `iota`
+And then you can use the library in your code with `iota`.

 ## API reference

-You can read the [API reference](https://docs.rs/iota-core) here, or generate them on your own.
+You can read the [API reference](https://docs.rs/iota-core) here, or generate the reference yourself.

 If you'd like to explore the implementation in more depth, the following command generates docs for the whole crate, including private modules: